ASC 606 Commissions: A Step-by-Step Guide

-The way you account for sales commissions has fundamentally changed.
-Under the new rules, that commission you pay to a salesperson is no longer just a line-item expense for the month.
-It’s now considered an asset—an investment you made to secure a stream of future revenue.
-This shift is the core idea behind ASC 606 commission capitalization.
-It requires you to defer the cost of acquiring a contract and recognize it over time.
-This guide will walk you through this new perspective, explaining how to identify capitalizable costs, determine the correct amortization period, and manage the process without getting buried in manual work.
+The way you handle sales commissions has completely changed.
+That commission you pay your salesperson?
+It's no longer just a monthly expense.
+It's now an asset—an investment you made to secure future revenue.
+This new perspective is the core of ASC 606 commissions.
+It requires you to defer the cost of acquiring a contract and recognize it over time, a process known as ASC 606 commission capitalization.
+This guide makes the new ASC 606 commission accounting simple.
+We'll walk you through identifying capitalizable costs, determining the right amortization period, and managing the process without getting buried in manual work.

 If you’ve heard the term ASC 606 floating around, you’re not alone.
 Think of it as the universal rulebook for how companies report the money they earn from customers.
 Introduced in 2014, this standard aims to make revenue reporting consistent and comparable across all industries.
 It’s not just about when you recognize revenue, but also how you account for the costs of acquiring that revenue—specifically, sales commissions.